Stephanie Brown on Treating Addictions in Psychotherapy

-Books and Videos: Dr. Brown is the author of Treating the Alcoholic (Wiley, 1985), and Treating Adult Children of Alcoholics (Wiley, 1988) and Editor of Treating Alcoholism, (Jossey-Bass, 1995.)
-She is coauthor of The Alcoholic Family in Recovery: A Developmental Model (Guilford, 1999), and The Family Recovery Guide (New Harbinger, 2000,) and co-editor of The Handbook of Addiction Treatment for Women (Jossey-Bass, 2002.)
-Her latest book is A Place Called Self: Women, Sobriety and Radical Transformation (Hazelden, 2004.)
-A companion workbook was published in Fall, 2006.
-She has also completed two training videos, Treating Alcoholism in Psychotherapy (with Psychotherapy.net, 1997) and Stages of Family Recovery with Hazelden in 2005.
+Books and Videos: Dr. Brown is the author of Treating the Alcoholic, and Treating Adult Children of Alcoholics, and Editor of Treating Alcoholism, and A Place Called Self: Women, Sobriety and Radical Transformation.
+Her latest book is Speed: Facing our Addiction to Faster and Faster--and Overcoming our Fear of Slowing Down.
+She is coauthor of The Alcoholic Family in Recovery: A Developmental Model, and The Family Recovery Guide and co-editor of The Handbook of Addiction Treatment for Women.
+She has also completed two training videos, Treating Alcoholism in Psychotherapy and Stages of Family Recovery.
 She lectures widely and maintains a private practice.Randall C. Wyatt, PhD is a practicing psychologist in Oakland and Dublin, California.
-He specializes in working with post-traumatic stress, cross-cultural therapeutic relationships and couples therapy and has extensive teaching experience.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
+He specializes in working with post-traumatic stress, cross-cultural therapeutic relationships and couples therapy and has extensive teaching experience.Victor Yalom, PhD is the founder, CEO and resident cartoonist of Psychotherapy.net.
 He also maintains a part-time practice in individual, group and couples therapy in San Francisco and Mill Valley.
 He has conducted workshops in existential-humanistic and group therapy in the US, Mexico, and China, and also leads ongoing consultation groups for therapists.

 • Increase understanding of how to use Psychotherapy with addictions.